aim-502/Play-Connect-Four-game-by-using-Python/README.md

-Note: You must install "freegames" library in order to run the game
+Note: You must install "freegames" library in order to run the game, and you can install the library as follows:

+1. Go to Command Prompt (cmd)

+2. Write the following command: pip install freegames